gammapy/gammapy/docs/development/pigs/pig-21.rst

 Abstract
 ========
-This PIG outlines further improvement to the modeling framework in Gammapy.
+This PIG outlines further minor improvements to the modeling framework of Gammapy.
+This includes introduction of a spectra models with norm parameters, minimal support for energy dependent spatial models as well as simplifications of the YAML serialisation.

 Proposal